The taskbar in Qt Design Studio can display following types of output:

 The view filters out irrelevant output from the build tools and presents the issues in an organized way.
 To further filter the output by type, select (Filter Tree) and then select a filter.

 Select one or several lines to apply context-menu actions to their contents.
 You can remove the selected lines or copy their contents to the clipboard.
 For single lines, you can search the Internet for a solution using the contents of the line as search criteria or open a version control annotation view of the line that causes the error message.

 To navigate to the corresponding source code, click an issue or select Show in Editor in the context menu.
 The entry must contain the name of the file where the issue was found.

 To view more information about an issue in Compile Output, select Show Output in the context menu.

 To jump from one issue to the next or previous one, press F6 and Shift+F6.

-By default, the Issues view is cleared on a new build.
+By default, a new build clears the Issues view.
 To keep the issues from the previous build rounds, deselect Edit > Preferences > Build & Run > General > Clear issues list on new build.

 In Search Results, you can search through projects, files on a file system or the currently open files:

 The figure below shows an example search result for all occurrences of the search string in the specified directory.

 For more information about the different search options, see Finding and Replacing.

-Application Output displays the status of a program when it is executed, and the debug output.
+Application Output displays the status of a program when you execute it, and the debug output.

 Select toolbar buttons to run applications, to attach the debugger to the running application, and to stop running or debugging.